twayne31/bamazon/README.md

   1. Buy the product, by entering the amount in which they want.
   1. See the total for the purchase.

-  Check out the link below to see in action!
+  Check out the link to see in action |
   [Bamazon Storefront Customer View](https://youtu.be/ytqrO4TnUuQ)